 The RDIF is a loan program designed to create job opportunities in rural Alaska by providing small businesses with capital that may not be available through conventional markets.
 This program provides loans for working capital, equipment, or construction.
-To be eligible for a loan under this program, the business must be Alaskanowned and located in a community with a population of 5,000 or less that is not connected by road or rail to Anchorage or Fairbanks.
-The Department on Community and Economic Development, Division of Investment, administers the RDIF for AIDEA.
+To be eligible for a loan under this program, the business must be Alaskanowned and located in a community with a population of 5,000 or less that is not connected by road or rail to Anchorage or Fairbanks, or with a population of 2,000 or less that is connected by road or rail to Anchorage or Fairbanks.
+The Department on Commerce, Community and Economic Development, Division of Investment, administers the program for AIDEA.